inspircd/docs/docs/4/overview.md

 [The regex_stdlib module](/4/modules/regex_stdlib) is now always built on all platforms.
 This is now the recommended regex module.

+### Services

+Channel mode `r` (registered) and user mode `r` (u_registered) are now optional as they no longer have a use at the IRCd level.

+Services can now synchronise the nicknames that belong to an user when they log in.
+This replaces the behaviour of user mode `r` (u_registered).

+Services servers now have to opt-in to receiving channel history messages when no pseudoclient is present.
+This improves the privacy of channel history and lowers the amount of messages that services have to process.

 ### Spam protection

 The opmoderated module has been imported from inspircd-contrib.
 This module allows you to make unprivileged users messages only visible to channel operators.